-The Hulu series is inspired by the podcast of the same name produced by the ABC News Investigative Unit, and hosted by Sunny Hostin.
-The podcast's second season focused on the Ruffo case and uncovered surprising new details about the bizarre double life Ruffo led in the months and years leading up to his disappearance.
+The Hulu series is inspired by the podcast of the same name produced by the ABC News Investigative Unit and hosted by Sunny Hostin.
+The podcast's second season focused on the Ruffo case and uncovered surprising new details about the bizarre double life he led in the months and years leading up to his disappearance.

 “I mean, it's a crazy story,” said Judd Burstein, the veteran attorney who represented Ruffo after his arrest in 1997.
 “He was very disciplined.
 He was the ultimate double life person.”

-The job of finding Ruffo has been assigned to an elite pair of investigators who have expertise in cold cases, Deputy Marshals Danielle Shimchick and Chris Leuer, both based out of Virginia.
-In recent months, the search for Ruffo has intensified considerably, as Shimchick and Leuer have developed new and promising leads about his escape.
+The job of finding Ruffo has now been assigned to an elite pair of investigators who have expertise in cold cases, Deputy U.S. Marshals Danielle Shimchick and Chris Leuer, both based out of Virginia.
+In the last year, the search for Ruffo has intensified considerably, as Shimchick and Leuer have developed new and promising leads about his escape.

 Among those most invested in his capture is the woman who had been Ruffo’s wife at the time of his disappearance, Linda Lausten, who also spoke extensively to ABC News.
 Lausten was among those who lost their homes when Ruffo failed to report to prison.
 His $10 million bail had been secured by six houses belonging to his family members – all of which were seized by the government after he fled.

 Lausten said she remains baffled that he was allowed to slip away.
 She has always maintained she knew nothing about Ruffo's crimes and has never been accused of any wrongdoing in connection with his crime or escape.
 Lausten has since remarried and said she wants to see Ruffo caught.